-Per state executive order and the Minnesota Department of Health (MDH), individuals 5 years and older are required to wear cloth face coverings when in a public building, this includes school buildings (Some exemptions apply).
+Per state executive order and the Minnesota Department of Health (MDH), individuals 5 years and older are required to wear cloth face coverings when in a public building, this includes school buildings (some exemptions apply).
 Therefore, Orono Schools is requiring those who enter any school buildings to wear face coverings while on campus.
-Face coverings do not have to be worn during a fitness class or program that requires physical activity where the level of exertion makes wearing a face covering difficult.
 Note: Face coverings are not recommended for children under 2.

 We are asking everyone to do a quick health screen at home before attending any Community Education program.